CanonicalLtd/maas-docs/src/en/installconfig-commission-nodes.md

 Once a node is added to MAAS the next logical step is to *commission* it.

-It does this by installing Ubuntu onto the node with a minimal boot image and uses scripts to talk to the region API server.
+It does this by putting a minimal Ubuntu install onto the node and using scripts to talk to the region API server.
 The purpose of this is to ensure that everything is in working order and that eventual deployment will actually work.

+The image used is, by default, the latest Ubuntu LTS release and should not require changing.
+However, it can be configured in the web UI in the 'Settings' page.

 To commission a node, select it and choose 'Commission' under the 'Take action' dropdown menu (orange button).
 Its status will change to *Commissioning*.